equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/index.md

         securityContext:
           runAsUser: 1000
    ```
+  ::: tip Suggestion
-   following command can be used to find out with which user the image runs its container:
+  The following command can be used to find out with which user the image runs its container:
    ```bash
    docker run -it alpine id
    ```